lgperrin/Network-Security/Practical-Assesment/Solutions.md

 ## Part 3: Demonstrate Network Security Measures

+### 3.1 Understanding Mirai and Its IOCs

+Before we start crafting packets or implementing security measures, we must ensure we have a clear understanding of:

+- [x] The behavior of Mirai or the specific malware you analyzed, focusing on its network activity patterns.
+- [x] Key IOCs identified in Part 2, such as specific ports targeted, packet types, or unique characteristics of the malware’s communication.

 Based on the detailed analysis from Part 2, we can identify several Indicators of Compromise (IOCs) and propose network security measures to detect and protect against activities similar to those observed, specifically in relation to Mirai malware and potential SYN flood attacks.
 The IOCs derived from Part 2 include:

 | Indicator                               | Description                                                                                      |